 If you are looking for the perfect blend of ingredients listed at the beginning of the article, together with a hint of romance and a bit of nightlife, then this island is perfect for you.

 The rugged black sand beaches of volcanic origin contrast with the blue sea and white houses of Fira, a village perched on the western side of the island from which you can enjoy breathtaking sunsets.

 - The best beaches: Red Beach, named after the unique lava colored sand, White Beach, Kamari and Perissa.

-- How to get there: You can fly directly to Santorini’s (Thira) National Airport or book cheap flights to Athens‘ International Airport “Eleftherios Venizelos” and catch a ferry to Santorini.
+- How to get there: You can fly directly to Santorini’s (Thira) National Airport or book cheap flights to Athens‘ International Airport “Eleftherios Venizelos” with EasyJet and catch a ferry to Santorini.

 - The best beaches: Soulanena, Kloni Gouli, Gianna, Kipiadi (accessible only by foot or boat) and Sterna Bay.
 But we recommend to go around the island and discover your personal favourites.

 - How to get there: You can only reach the island by boat.
 You can take a ferry or speed boat from Kerkyra (Corfu) or from the Greek mainland in the town of Igoumenitsa.